 This 840 hour program features 600 hours of lecture and hands-on classroom instruction, as well as 240 hour of on-the-job clinical externship to prepare you for a new career.
 Students gain basic knowledge of pharmacology, pharmacy calculations, pharmaceutical and medical terminology, abbreviations, and symbols used in prescribing, dispensing and documenting medications.
 They will also learn standards, ethics and laws as they pertain to pharmacy practice and the duties of pharmacy technicians.

 Graduates will be prepared and eligible to sit for the National Certification Exam (PTCE) offered by the Pharmacy Technician Certification Board (PTCB).

-BAMA is proud to partner with Walgreens to provide students with a 240-hour, on-the-job clinical pharmacy technican externship at one of the largest drugstore chains in the US.
+BAMA is proud to partner with Walgreens to provide students with a 240-hour, on-the-job clinical pharmacy technician externship at one of the largest drugstore chains in the US.

-Pell Grants, Sub and Unsub Loans are available to students who qualify.
+Pell Grants, Sub and Unsub Loans are also available to students who qualify.